What is Nigeria's pathway to limit global warming to 1.5°C?

 Decarbonising the transport sector

-Nigeria’s transport sector is the second largest emitting energy sector after its fossil fuel industry.1,2 Transport is also a rapidly growing sector, with energy consumption and CO2 emissions doubling between 2010 and 2019.3,4 Oil supplied 100% of the transport sector’s energy mix in 2019.5
+Nigeria’s transport sector is the largest emitting energy sector, accounting for 26% of overall emissions in 2022.1,2 Transport is also a rapidly growing sector, with energy consumption and CO2 emissions doubling between 2010 and 2019.3,4 Oil supplied 100% of the transport sector’s energy mix in 2022.5

 Nigeria's energy mix in the transport sector